ClassicPress/ClassicPress/.github/CONTRIBUTING.md

 - [Set up a local development environment](#setting-up-a-local-development-environment) and try out ClassicPress on your own computer.
 - Review and test [existing PRs](https://github.com/ClassicPress/ClassicPress/pulls), especially looking at how well they fit the criteria described above.
 Let us know how you tested the changes and what you found.
 We need to be thorough and careful with any changes we make, and the more eyes we can get on our PRs the better.
 Screenshots and text instructions documenting the status and testing of all PRs are very useful, as well as videos and gifs if applicable.
 These help us know the status and completion of each PR so that we can be thorough and careful with any changes we make, and the more eyes we can get on our PRs the better.
-- Take a look at issues with the [`help wanted`](https://github.com/ClassicPress/ClassicPress/labels/help%20wanted) or [`good first issue`](https://github.com/ClassicPress/ClassicPress/labels/good%20first%20issue) labels.
+- Take a look at issues with the [`help wanted`](https://github.com/ClassicPress/ClassicPress/labels/help%20wanted) label.
 - Submit PRs based on our [planned milestones](https://github.com/ClassicPress/ClassicPress/milestones), or exploratory PRs with your own suggested changes.
 Please remember these will be subject to review to make sure they are in line with the project's direction.

 ## Setting up a local development environment